NASDAQ: TLRY

 •

-Alpine Beer Company – An award-winning craft brand founded in 1999, Alpine is rated a top 50 brand in the United States with highly-rated favorites including Nelson IPA and Duet IPA.
-We added a Hazy into our lineup last year called Infinite Haze, a brilliant Hazy IPA bursting with endless aromas of citrus and sweet, tropical fruits which complement our existing product offerings that make up our highly acclaimed year-round lineup.
+Alpine – An award-winning craft brand founded in 1999, Alpine is rated a top 50 brand in the United States with highly-rated favorites including Nelson IPA, Duet IPA and Infinite Haze.

 •